 Emily became interested in the ancient world in high school, where her favorite subjects were history and Latin.
 She decided to apply to colleges with Classical Archaeology programs, which led her to Carthage College and her first trip to Greece as well as her first excavation at Horvat Omrit in Israel.
 She knew she’d found a lifelong love of archaeology and has pursued it from there.

 PhD, Art History and Archaeology, University of Missouri (projected May 2023)

 Sierra Schiano ( she/her )

-Sierra Schiano is the 2021-2022 Graduate Intern in the Antiquities Curatorial Department at the Getty Villa Museum.
-She is interested in a variety of material culture from the ancient Mediterranean and has enjoyed working with the Agora Excavations in Athens for three summers.
-Sierra is also fascinated by how the ancient world is received in pop culture and in online communities, such as fandoms.
+Sierra Schiano is currently a mobile educator with the Los Angeles County Museum of Art and a virtual heritage specialist with Flyover Zone.
+She recently completed a graduate internship at the Getty Villa Museum and has enjoyed working with the Agora Excavations in Athens for three summers.
+Sierra’s research revolves around how the ancient Mediterranean is received in pop culture and in online communities, such as fandoms.